Annapurna Base Camp Trek – 16 Days

 What's Included

-• Assistance by our representative at airport on arrival and departure.
+• Assistance by our representative at the airport on arrival and departure.

-• Necessary airport transfers as per the itinerary.
+• Necessary airport transfer as per the itinerary.

-• 03 Nights' accommodation in 3* hotel in Kathmandu on BB (Bed & Breakfast) plan.
+• 03 Nights’ accommodation in 3-star Hotel in Kathmandu on BB plan.

 • Trek Sirdar and necessary porters as per the itinerary.

-• Annapurna Conservation Area Project (ACAP) fee.
+• Annapurna Conservation Area Project fee.

 • Necessary trek transfers as per the itinerary.

-• Sightseeing tours and transfers by air-conditioned vehicle as per the itinerary.
+• Sightseeing tours and transfers as per the itinerary using A/C vehicle.

 • Monumental entrance fees as per the itinerary.

-• Local English-speaking guide as per the itinerary.
+• Local English Speaking guide as per the itinerary.

-• Surface transfer from Pokhara to Kathmandu by private vehicle.
+• Surface transfer Pokhara/Kathmandu by private vehicle.

-• Water bottles provided in vehicle throughout the tour.
+• Water bottles in the vehicle throughout the tour.

-• All applicable taxes, including Service Tax.
+• All currently applicable taxes including Service tax.

 Not Included